regnarg/bc/text/mdsync.md

 This situation is called a *(version) conflict* and is familiar to most readers from revision control systems like git.
-While in some simple scenarios, conflicts can be resolved automatically using techniques such as three-way merge or git's recursive merge, they often require user intervention.
+While in some simple scenarios, conflicts can be resolved automatically using techniques such as three-way merge[^3w] or git's recursive merge, they often require user intervention.

+[^3w]: This technique is now virtually ubiquitous.
+It originated in the GNU `diff3`
+       program developed by Randy Smith in 1988\cite{threeway}.

 In Filoco, we decided to leave all conflict resolution up to the user, for three reasons: